rachel-rebecca/shopping-list-1/README.md

 2. remove specified item by typing them into the text box.
 3. clear the list to start over.

 This was also modified from code that runs completely in the console.
-Both files are included, but only script2 is linked with the html file.
+This was my first attempt using functions and working in the actual webpage independently.